gerodasbach/gerodasbach.github.io/_pages/about.md

 Moreover, I am interested in the __interplay of environmental and trade policy__, for instance the ex-ante policy evaluation of border carbon adjustment in connection to trade policies.

-Getting started
+Why Lille?
 ------
-I have newly arrived in Lille, the capital of the French Hauts-de-France region and the department "Nord".
-Branded France's "Flemish capital", it boosts of marvellous bricks architecture, reminiscents of the region's former role in the textile and coal mining industries.
-Since 1993, Lille is connected to the French high-speed railway network, and is served by several TGVs and Eurostar connections per day.
+Lille is the capital of the French Hauts-de-France region and the department "Nord".
+Branded France's "Flemish capital", it boosts of its typical bricks architecture and beer culture, reminiscents of the region's former role in the textile and coal mining industries.

+Since 1993, Lille is connected to the French high-speed railway network, and is served by several TGV and Eurostar connections per day.
 This places Lille right into the heart of 🇪🇺, only a daytrip away from Brussels, Paris, and London.
 You are welcome to visit me here and discover!

 For more info
 ------